 But then, COVID-19 hit.
 Roxanne was laid off.

-Out of the blue, Matt Robson, Employer Engagement Specialist, gave Roxanne a call with the opportunity to apply for a tile pre-apprenticeship with Müller Tile.
-“I arranged a site tour with Joshua Doty, their program director, and a few of our students in November (Roxanne being one of them).
+Out of the blue, Matt Robson, Employer Engagement Specialist, gave Roxanne a call with the opportunity to apply for a tile pre-apprenticeship with a local company.
+“I arranged site tours for a few of our students in November (Roxanne being one of them).
 She made a great impression on the team, landed an interview and then a job offer three weeks later,” Matt said.
 Roxanne started her new job in early December 2020.

 This transition from therapy to tilework is still in progress for Roxanne.
 Her journey will include the pre-apprenticeship she began in December, an apprenticeship, and hopefully end in permanent employment in the commercial mosaic and tile installation industry.
 “Goodwill is definitely making contacts with companies who offer Goodwill students opportunities for gainful employment,” Roxanne said.
 Students have the benefit of working with a team of passionate professionals who truly care about their long-term prosperity, and are connected with strong employers looking for top talent in the Charlotte region.
 Learn more about our free construction training courses at goodwillsp.org/train, and start your dream career today.